-Photo retouching skills are obviously vital in my line of work.
-It’s always a good thing to brush up on your retouching, especially to keep up to date with new photo retouching skills and digital manipulation tricks.
+Photo retouching skills are vital in my line of work.
+It’s always a good thing to brush up on these skills.
+It is especially important to keep up to date with new photo retouching tricks.

 I began believing that I have reached a peak in skills and time management.
-Recently I stumbled upon a few videos that have literally given me a kick up the backside as far as what is possible with photoshop.
+Recently I saw a few videos that have woken me up as far as what is possible with photoshop.

 Photo retouching skills

-Here is one example of these skill, a great training video I found on YouTube about removing unwanted objects from a photo :
+Here is one example of a great “how to” video I found on YouTube about removing unwanted objects from a photo :

-What I have known about and hardly ever used, was the fill selection tool (with content aware and colour adaption ticked), – check out around minute 1.10 and you will be amazed at how quickly the photo retoucher removes an unwanted person.
-I have hardly used the fill selection tool after I had a few bad results when trying this tool on a photo retouch which had a tricky background.
-Forgetting this useful tool at my disposal, I have wasted tons of my retouching time, as I have gotten used to using the more traditional clone stamp and healing brush tool, which can end up being way slower.
+What I have hardly ever used, was the fill selection tool (with content aware and colour adaption ticked).
+Check out around minute 1.10, you will be amazed at how quickly the photo retoucher removes an unwanted person.
+I hardly use the fill selection tool after I had a few bad results when using this on a photo retouch with a tricky background.
+Forgetting this useful tool at my disposal, I have wasted tons of my retouching time.
+I have gotten used to using the more traditional clone stamp and healing brush tool, which can end up being way slower.

 That is why now I set aside a certain amount of time a week to keep my photo retouching skills up to date.
-The internet is a wealth of information, you just have to get past the suggested cute puppy clips that seem to be the default YouTube recommended video at the moment.
+The internet is a wealth of information.
+You just have to get past the cute puppy clips that seem to be the default YouTube recommended video at the moment.
 With a bit of searching using the right keywords, you will find what you are after.

-One channel that I find really resourceful is Tuts & Motion graphics – they cover many subjects including photoshop.
+One channel that I find very resourceful is Tuts & Motion graphics – they cover many subjects including photoshop.
 You will not believe how powerful this tool really is!